Barriers to Successful IT Project Governance

-The demand for IT projects is constantly growing, with Gartner projecting that global IT spending will reach a total of $4.5 trillion by 2022.
-This isn’t a new trend – 89% of companies already prepared to grow their IT budgets from 2019.
+As the world relies more and more on technology, and especially with the rise of Artificial Intelligence, organisations are putting an increasing value IT projects.
+Demand is constantly growing, with Gartner projecting that global IT spending will reach a total of $4.5 trillion by 2022.
+This isn’t a new trend either.
+Some 89% of companies already prepared to grow their IT budgets from 2019.

-What makes IT Projects Different?
+What makes IT Project Governance Different?

 What is IT Governance